riquezjp/Adw-green-dark/README.md

 # Adw-green-dark
-A 'quick fix' for Manjaro Green accents in Gnome42
+A 'quick fix' for Manjaro Green accents in Gnome 42 (& 43)

 For anyone who cant wait, here is an easy way to get green accents back (mostly).
 This is a home hack.
 It wont break anything & you can easily just remove the files.